percona/xtradb-cluster-tutorial/instructions/Migrate Master Slave to Cluster.rst

 - What seems to happen to node3's state?
 - Does node2's mysql start?
 Does it keep running?

-*Restart mysql on node2 and try to answer the above questions.
-MySQL should ultimately fail, but you should be able to repeat the restart a few times so you can see what's going on*
+**Restart mysql on node2 and try to answer the above questions.
+MySQL should ultimately fail, but you should be able to repeat the restart a few times so you can see what's going on**

 Node2 is not able to join the cluster for some reason.
-To figure out why, we need to take a slight tangent and talk about SST.
+To figure out why, we need to take a slight tangent.

-A slight tangent to discuss SST
+A tangent to discuss SST
 --------------------------------

 When a new node joins a cluster, it receives a state snapshot transfer (SST) from an existing member of the cluster.
 In our case, node3 is the only valid node in the cluster, so it will be the *donor* node, and node2 will be our *joiner* node.